 |Yes||CC BY-NC||CC BY|

 * The licensor permits others to copy, distribute and transmit the work.
 In return, licensees may not use the work for commercial purposes – unless they get the licensor's permission.

 ** The licensor permits others to copy, distribute and transmit only unaltered copies of the work – not derivative works based on it.

 If you choose to apply a Creative Commons license to your work, we also recommend that you include the license you select within the work itself.

-Selecting "No Creative Commons License," results in the author or copyright holder retaining all copyrights in the submitted work.
+By abstaining from selecting a Creative Commons License, the author or copyright holder retains all copyrights in the submitted work.
 Application of a Creative Commons license to a work may requested at any time by the copyright holder, by contacting the eCommons administrator.

 For further resources on author rights, see Author Rights Resources.
-For data sets, we recommend you consult the Research Data Management Service Group's Introduction to intellectual property rights in data management.
+For data sets, we recommend you consult the Cornell Data Services's Introduction to intellectual property rights in data management.